Housing and Neighborhood Actions

 NH A3.
 Rezone existing and potential village center locations to encourage and accommodate higher-density development and a mixture of uses.

-The zoning map designates village centers with Neighborhood Commercial districts.
+Neighborhood Commercial districts were mapped according to neighborhood plans on the 2005 zoning map.
 Higher density residential is generally mapped around village centers.

 NH A4.
 Develop a strategy for improving existing village centers, redeveloping underutilized centers, and creating new centers in key locations through the neighborhood planning process.